smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ;::it is clear that::clearly
 ::it is often the case that::often
-::it is possible that the cause is::the cause may be
-::it is worth pointing out that::note that
+::it is possible that the cause is::the cause may be ;::it is worth pointing out that::note that
 ;::it may, however, be noted that::but
 ::lacked the ability to::could not
 ::large numbers of::many